Sean Patrick Burroughs

 After having failed to develop as expected in the major leagues, he came back to the minors in 2005 for 32 games, hitting .290 in the Pacific Coast League.
 In 2006, he played 37 games in the International League, hitting .214.
 He got a brief look with the Tampa Bay Devil Rays in 2006, but hit only .190 in 8 games.
-He was a non-roster invitee in 2007 with the Seattle Mariners, played 4 games for Tacoma, then was released.
+He was a non-roster invitee in 2007 with the Seattle Mariners, played 4 games for the Tacoma Rainiers, then was released.
 His lifetime minor league batting average was .312 at that point, but his career appeared to be over.

 Burroughs explained the five-year gap in his career by the fact he had a drinking problem which kept him from performing at a level corresponding to his abilities.
 "I was not taking the game seriously," he explained.
 He kicked the habit in the summer of 2010, started working out again, earning a second chance from D-Backs GM Kevin Towers, who had originally drafted him 12 years earlier.
-He started the 2011 season hitting .386 in 27 games at AAA Reno before getting the call back to "the Show".
-With Arizona, he hit .273 in 78 games, albeit with little power - only 4 doubles and a homer and a .336 slugging percentage.
+He started the 2011 season hitting .386 in 27 games with the AAA Reno Aces before getting the call back to "the Show".
+With Arizona, he hit .273 in 78 games, albeit with little power - only 4 doubles and 1 homer and a .336 slugging percentage.
 He became a free agent after the season and signed with the Minnesota Twins; he started the 2012 season with the Twins but hit only .118 in April and was sent down to the AAA Rochester Red Wings.
 He hit .271 in 67 games in the International League, but did not return to the Show.
 In 2013, he moved to the Los Angeles Dodgers organization, but continued to regress.
 He spent the year in AA with the Chattanooga Lookouts, playing only 57 games during which he hit .220 with no power.
-He became a free agent again after the season, but this time had reached the end of the line as a professional baseball player.
+He became a free agent again after the season, but this time had really reached the end of the line as a professional baseball player.